NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   =============================================  =======  =======  ===========  ========  =========  ==========================
   Element                                        Type     Units    Constraints  Required  Default    Notes
   =============================================  =======  =======  ===========  ========  =========  ==========================
-  ``AirDistributionType``                        string            See [#]_     See [#]_             Type of air distribution
+  ``AirDistributionType``                        string            See [#]_     Yes                  Type of air distribution
   =============================================  =======  =======  ===========  ========  =========  ==========================

-  .. [#] AirDistributionType choices are "gravity", "high velocity", "regular velocity", or "fan coil".
+  .. [#] AirDistributionType choices are "regular velocity", "gravity", or "fan coil" and are further restricted based on attached HVAC system type (e.g., only "regular velocity" or "gravity" for a furnace, only "fan coil" for a shared boiler, etc.).

-  .. [#] AirDistributionType only required if the distribution system is for shared boilers/chillers with fan coils, in which case value must be "fan coil".
+For the air distribution system, duct leakage inputs are required if AirDistributionType is "regular velocity" or "gravity" and optional if AirDistributionType is "fan coil".

-For the air distribution system, the presence of duct leakage must be entered in one of three ways:
+When provided, duct leakage must be entered in one of three ways:

 1. **Leakage to the Outside**